Umerrijaz/word-scramble/README.md

 # Scramble Game
-This repo consis of a game project called word scramble
+This repo consist of a game project called word scramble